Wedding Season 2026

 Mid - Late Spring

 As the frenzy of gardening starts to calm for a few weeks the garden often has more to offer than one can pick.
 Nigella, cornflowers and poppies compete for the best sunlight in the tunnel and their job is really to flower and fade as quick as possible.
 Watering is often the time consuming job at this time of year.
 Over the last few years down here in Cornwall we have seen crazy hot spring days that over heat the tunnel.
+Thank goodness Becky is on hand now to manage this element.

 May the hedgerows come alive with wild flowers and the garden transitions into that sprinkly look that is so popular for this month.
 The bees go wild for borage and calendula and the peonies tease you with the ‘I might be out next week, but I might not’!
-Huge spears of foxgloves tower over the beds in the tunnel and the sweet rocket resembles oodles of fluffy white clouds.
+Huge spears of foxgloves tower over the beds and the sweet rocket resembles oodles of fluffy white clouds.

 Summer